BlogAutomation

 In his G2 review, user Monish P. says,

-"Katalon has very small learning curv which allows manual tester to do the automation testing.
+"Katalon has very small learning curve which allows manual tester to do the automation testing.
 Being a manger it is always difficult to manage Automation and Manula tester separatly, Katalon allows tester to become crossfunctional and work as functional and automation tester simultaniously.
 Katalon supports UI, API, and Mobile testing under same roof which reducese the hassle of handling differnt tools for differnt testing time.
 CI/CD Is another fearute(paid version) which helps to integrate your test is various cloud hosting providers in the market."

 5. UIPath